-The faculty/staff grievance process provide an opportunity for a faculty or staff member to seek resolution of allegations of unfair treatment in the workplace by other members of the University faculty or staff.
-They may also be used by university staff engaged in academic activities for allegations of violation of their academic freedom.
+The faculty/staff grievance process provides an opportunity for a faculty or staff member to seek resolution of allegations of unfair treatment in the workplace by other members of the University faculty or staff.

 - Appeal of disciplinary actions

 - Arbitrary, capricious, or oppressive treatment pertaining to the application of benefits

 - Terms and conditions of employment (including the creation of a hostile work environment within the employment context)

 - Performance evaluations.